aman-harness/Process-Scheduler/README.md

 # Process-Scheduler
-A Process Scheduler in C
+Implemented a Process Scheduler in C which can schedule process in FCFS, Priority - Scheduling and SJF algorithms .
+Have used semaphores and pthread library for enhancing the scheduling.